tediousjs/node-mssql/README.md

 ## CLI

-Before you can start using CLI, you must install `mssql` globally with `npm install mssql -g`.
-Once you do that you will be able to execute `mssql` command.
+If you want to add the MSSQL CLI tool to your path, you must install it globally with `npm install -g mssql`.

 __Setup__